OpenMDAO/RevHack2020/problems/oas_stability_derivs/openmdao_with_vsp.md

 ## Installing OpenVSP and its Python Packages
 The OpenVSP installation process is fairly well documented, but we found some steps that weren't completely described and ran into different issues on different platforms such as MacOS and CentOS.

-If you're running Debian or Ubuntu, the [provided installation instructions](http://openvsp.org/wiki/doku.php?id=ubuntu_instructions) work well for the application portion.
-The following instructions are adapted from them.
+If you're running Debian or Ubuntu, the [provided installation instructions](http://openvsp.org/wiki/doku.php?id=ubuntu_instructions) work well for the application portion; follow those and skip to step 7.
+Steps 1-6 are adapted here for MacOS and CentOS 7.

 1. Install dependencies.
 On MacOS, an easy way to install these is with a package manager such [Homebrew](https://brew.sh/).
  - Chief among these is CMake.
 Make sure it's at least version 3, or some functions will fail.